Polmdp/customers_insights/README.md

 Customers_Insights Project

 The Customers_Insights project is a comprehensive Django web application designed for analyzing and visualizing customer data and sales trends.
-This project leverages the power of Django, Plotly for interactive visualizations, and Celery for handling asynchronous tasks and scheduled jobs.
+This project not only leverages the power of Django and Plotly for interactive visualizations but also incorporates Django REST Framework to provide a robust API interface.
+It is equipped with Celery for handling asynchronous tasks and scheduled jobs, enhancing the application's efficiency and user experience.

 Features

 Customers Data Analysis App (customers_data)

-    Demographic Analysis: Visualizes customer demographics by age and gender.
+    Demographic Analysis: Visualizes customer demographics by age and gender using interactive Plotly charts.
-    Purchase Trend Analysis: Examines purchase trends across different seasons, categories, and locations.
+    Purchase Trend Analysis: Examines purchase trends across different seasons, categories, and locations, offering insights through dynamic visualizations.
-    Aggregated Sales Analysis: Identifies and analyzes the top-selling locations.
+    Aggregated Sales Analysis: Identifies and analyzes the top-selling locations to provide strategic business insights.

-Visualizations

-    Line Charts and Heatmaps: For purchase trends analysis.
-    Bar Charts: For demographic analysis.
-    Parallel Categories Diagrams: For aggregated sales data visualization.

-Celery Integration

-    Asynchronous Tasks Execution: Handles operations that are not required to be performed in real-time.
+RESTful API Interface

+    API Integration: Utilizes Django REST Framework

+Asynchronous Task Processing with Celery

+    Asynchronous Execution: Implements Celery to manage tasks that do not require real-time processing, improving the application's performance.
-    Scheduled Tasks: Manages periodic tasks like weekly email notifications.
+    Scheduled Jobs: Uses Celery Beat for regular, scheduled tasks like automated data updates or periodic notifications.

 Setup and Configuration
 Prerequisites

-    Ensure RabbitMQ is installed and running.
+    Ensure RabbitMQ and Celery are installed and correctly configured as part of the project setup.
-    Verify Django and Plotly configurations.
+    Verify the setup for Django REST Framework and ensure it aligns with the application's requirements.

 Running the Application

-    Start Django Server:
+    Start Django Server: Run the Django server to access the web application and API.

-    python manage.py runserver

-    Access Visualizations:
-    Navigate to the customer_demo view in a web browser to see the visualizations.
+    Access Visualizations: Navigate to the customer_demo view in a web browser to view the interactive data visualizations.
+    Utilize API: Interact with the RESTful API endpoints for custom data requests and actions.

 Using Celery
-Launching Celery Worker and Beat

-    Start Celery Worker:
+    Start Celery Worker: Launch the Celery worker to process asynchronous tasks.

-celery -A celery_tasks worker -l info

-Listens for and executes asynchronous tasks.

-Start Celery Beat Scheduler:
+    Start Celery Beat Scheduler: Initiate the Celery Beat scheduler for executing periodic tasks.

-    celery -A celery_tasks beat -l info

-    Schedules and executes periodic tasks.

-Task Definition

-Tasks are defined in celery_tasks/tasks.py.
-Each task is a Python function decorated with @shared_task.
-Adding Scheduled Tasks

-Scheduled tasks are configured in the celery.py file in the celery_tasks app.
-Example Task

-# celery_tasks/tasks.py

-from celery import shared_task

-@shared_task
-def example_task():
-    # Task logic
-    pass

-Scheduled in celery.py:

-# celery_tasks/celery.py

-app.conf.beat_schedule = {
-    'example-scheduled-task': {
-        'task': 'celery_tasks.tasks.example_task',
-        'schedule': crontab(hour=8, minute=0, day_of_week=1),
-    },
-}